The vestry meets the third Tuesday of the month at 6 p.m. at the church during the school year.

 The choir sings a wide repertoire of sacred music.
 St. Paul’s has always stressed diversity and its music is no exception, including music from Renaissance polyphony to recent offerings from the 20th and 21st Century.
 While traditional “Anglican” church music is a staple, spirituals, American folk-tunes, and even a touch of gospel style occasionally can be heard.

 The choir is anxious to include new members who wish to offer their talent to worship through music.
 There is no audition, nor any requirement to read music, and we welcome all volunteers.
-Please call the church office at (413) 532-5060 or talk with Seth Clark for more information.
+Please call the church office at (413) 532-5060 for more information.

 United Thank Offering

 United Thank Offering, our monetary thanks offered for all the blessings God has bestowed upon us, is taken up twice a year.
 Your thanks-offerings go toward domestic and foreign mission works that make others feel blessed, too.

 Faith is a journey that reveals the new and unexpected everyday.
 Just as Abraham set forth on a journey in response to God’s call, we are travelers on an unknown, wondrous and sometimes frightening path.